sofiene-chihi/paho-mqtt-communication/README.md

 ## How to execute it?

-The client1 should be the first script to run since it is listening and responding to the messages recieved from client2 and make sure that the mosquitto broker is running.
+The client1 should be the first script to run since it is listening and responding to the messages recieved from client2 and make sure that the broker is running.

 * Making sure mosquitto broker is running